perslev/U-Time/README.md

 # U-Sleep

-This repository contains the official implementation behind the resilient high-frequency sleep staging system, *U-Sleep*.
+Official implementation of the *U-Sleep* model for resilient high-frequency sleep staging.

 ## Contents